Quantum theory is exclusive: a distributed computing setup: RESULTS

-{\bf Proof of Proposition \ref{prop2}:} Recall that a DCLC is trivial (nontrivial) if it can (cannot) be perfectly accomplished by some (any) classical strategy.
+In the following, we will first identify the basic requirements to accomplish any of the nontrivial distributed computations in any of these GPTs. \begin{proposition} Any nontrivial computation $(\mathbb{F},\mathbf{f})\in\mbox{DCLC}(n)$ in a GPT necessitates presence of entanglement in bipartite state and/or effect spaces of that theory. \end{proposition} \begin{proof} Recall that a DCLC is trivial (nontrivial) if it can (cannot) be perfectly accomplished by some (any) classical strategy.
 In the language of GPT, the state and effect spaces of a $d$-level classical system is specified by a $(d-1)$-simplex.
 A bipartite system, composed of two such classical systems, is described uniquely by the minimal tensor product.
 In other words, the composite system has unique state space, as in this case we have, $\Omega^A\otimes_{\min}\Omega^B=\Omega^A\otimes_{\max}\Omega^B$ \cite{Namioka1969}; hence, the composite system allows no entanglement neither in states nor in effects.
 Barker's conjecture \cite{Barker76} concerns with the converse question, {\it i.e.}, for what kind of convex sets the tensor product is unique.
 Recently, Aubrun {\it et al.} provide an affirmative proof to the Barker's conjecture that the minimal and maximal tensor products of two finite-dimensional proper cones coincide {\it if and only if} one of the two cones is generated by a linearly independent set, {\it i.e.}, one of the state spaces is classical \cite{Aubrun19}.
-The only if part of this result assures the present Proposition.
+The only if part of this result assures the present Proposition. \end{proof}